maxspiv/Computer-Vision/README.md

 # Computer-Vision
-Code and writeup of my independent computer vision project I did for my machine vision class final, in which Fast R-CNN model implemented in PyTorch is used to detect objects using the COCO API and dataset.
+Code and writeup of my independent machine vision project I did for my computer vision class final, in which the Fast R-CNN model implemented in PyTorch is used to detect objects using the COCO API and dataset.
 <br><br>
 **pycoco.ipynb** explains the COCO API and how the R-CNN model works.<br>
 **run_rcnn.ipynb** contains the code for the model and evaluation of the accuracy of the trained model.<br>